RSzulcek/hello-world/README.md

 Hi everybody,

-exploring strange new worlds here to push our research on pulmonary vascualr disease forward.
+exploring strange new worlds here to push our research on pulmonary vascular disease forward.

 Wish me luck.